jianminwei/PythonVsJavaScript/JSX-tips-02-jsx-element.md

             </ul>
         </div>;

+#### Element with multiple children which are created by JavaScript loop

-#### Note: A single element can have multiple children.
+    //Note: A single element can have multiple children.
-    //and the multiple children is created by using a JavaScript
+    //and the multiple children can be created by using a JavaScript
     //construct, like 'map' or 'forEach', the goal is each loop
     //generate a 'single' JSX element, like below